aroberge/avantpy/proposal/idea.md

 If you know French and what a Python `while` loop is, the answer is obvious.
 If you know Python but don't know French, you likely have a 50% chance of being wrong.
-If a Chinese version of the above had been given, the probability of error would likely have increased to 75%.
+If some other language that didn't use the roman alphabet has been used above instead, the probability of error would likely have increased to 75%.

 ## The English version of the four loops